-Obidos is a lovely old castle town just an hour from Lisbon so perfect for a day trip.
-There are many things to do in Obidos and tour agencies in Lisbon organise day trips, but it's actually a really easy trip to do independently.
-Details about how to get to Obidos...read more
+Image of the Medieval Castle Walls Obidos, Portugal Obidos is a lovely old castle town just an hour from Lisbon so perfect for a day trip.
+There are many things to do in Obidos and tour agencies in Lisbon organise day trips, but it's actually a really easy trip to do...read more

-The National Palace of Queluz is beautiful and well worth a visit.
+Queluz National Palace (Palacio de Queluz) The National Palace of Queluz is beautiful and well worth a visit.
 Located about 16 kilometres from all the popular palace sites of Sintra but close to Lisbon, it is often overlooked by many visitors to Portugal.
-If you want to explore a gorgeous Baroque palace...read more
+If you want...read more

-Architecture of Porto, Portugal Jonathan and I just spent a lovely three days exploring the city of Porto (also known as Oporto in English) in northern Portugal before heading back from Porto via Aveiro to our home on the Silver Coast.
-Porto is a great place to...read more
+Architecture of Porto, Portugal Jonathan and I just spent a lovely three days on a Porto city break in northern Portugal before heading back from Porto via Aveiro to our home on the Silver Coast.
+Porto (also known as Oporto in English) is a great place to explore on...read more

 One of the best bits about travelling for Jonathan and me is sampling the local dishes in the places we visit.
 On our recent visit to Oporto in the north of Portugal, we were recommended to try the local speciality of the area, the ‘Francesinha.’
 We had tried it...read more

-Aveiro The town of Aveiro is often described by guidebooks as the Venice of Portugal.
+Aveiro Boats in the Waterways of Aveiro, Portugal The town of Aveiro is often described by guidebooks as the Venice of Portugal.
 If you visit Aveiro expecting Venice, then you will probably be disappointed.
-So adjust your expectations and look forward to experiencing a charming, relaxed city with its three...read more
+So adjust your expectations and look forward to experiencing...read more

 Whenever we are home, we always like to meet up with the locals and foreigners who live on the Silver Coast in Portugal, on one of their weekly walks.
 So Wednesday morning arrived, we dressed in our walking gear and set off to meet the group at 10:30 am.
 I was...read more